Callen-Lorde Community Health Center

+History

 Callen-Lorde is the only primary care center in New York City created specifically to serve LGBTQ communities.
-Callen-Lorde's grassroots heritage dates back nearly 50 years to the St. Mark's Community Clinic and the Gay Men's Health Project, two volunteer-based clinics that provided screening and treatment for sexually transmitted diseases.
+Its grassroots heritage dates back nearly 50 years to the St. Mark's Community Clinic and the Gay Men's Health Project, two volunteer-based clinics that provided screening and treatment for sexually-transmitted diseases.
 These clinics merged in 1983 to form Community Health Project, a mostly volunteer-staffed, episodic care program housing the nation's first community-based HIV clinic.
-The center has grown both in size and scope since these early days: from a 2,500 square-foot space inside of the Lesbian, Gay, Bisexual & Transgender Community Center on West 13th Street that primarily worked with HIV and other sexually transmitted diseases, into a comprehensive primary care center housed in more than 3 locations, including the 6-floor, 27,000 square-foot 18th Street facility that it moved into in 1997.
+The center has grown both in size and scope since these early days: from a 2,500 square-foot space inside of the Lesbian, Gay, Bisexual & Transgender Community Center on West 13th Street that primarily worked with HIV and other sexually transmitted diseases, into a comprehensive primary care center housed in more than three locations, including the 6-floor, 27,000 square-foot 18th Street facility that it moved into in 1997.

-In 2007, it was among over 530 New York City arts and social service institutions to receive part of a $30 million grant from the Carnegie Corporation, which was made possible through a donation by New York City mayor Michael Bloomberg.
+In 2007, it was among over 530 New York City arts and social service institutions to receive part of a $30 million grant from the Carnegie Corporation, which was made possible through a donation by New York City Mayor Michael Bloomberg.

-In 2015, during National Health Center Week, Callen-Lorde was one of 266 health centers selected for Affordable Care Act funding as a Federally Qualified Health Center, for providing primary care to a medically underserved population.
+In 2015, during National Health Center Week, Callen-Lorde was one of 266 health centers selected for Affordable Care Act funding as a federally qualified health center, for providing primary care to a medically underserved population.
 In a proclamation announcing these awards, President Obama declared, "This week, as we recognize the 50-year anniversary of the first community health centers being established in America, let us remember that health care is not a privilege for the few among us who can afford it, but a right for all Americans -- and let us recognize the vital role health centers across our country play in carrying us toward greater health for our people."

-In 2016, Callen-Lorde opened a new center in The Bronx, located at 3144 3rd Avenue, located in the South Bronx neighborhood.
-Their Brooklyn location would open in 2020 after an $18.2 million dollar and 25,000-square-foot facility was constructed in Downtown Brooklyn, located at 40 Flatbush Avenue Extension.
+In 2016, Callen-Lorde opened a new center in the Bronx, at 3144 3rd Avenue, in the South Bronx neighborhood.
+Their Brooklyn location would open in 2020 after an $18.2 million, 25,000-square-foot facility was constructed in Downtown Brooklyn, located at 40 Flatbush Avenue Extension.

+Former director of the National Center for Immunization and Respiratory Diseases (NCIRD) Dr. Demetre Daskalakis started to serve as chief medical officer of Callen-Lorde in February 2026.
+He had resigned alongside at least three other former CDC senior officials in August 2025, following news of CDC director Susan Monarez's ouster by the Trump administration.
+In an interview the following day with The Advocate, he had said, "The CDC you knew is over" and "Unless someone takes radical action, there is nothing there that can be salvaged."